Why Meme Marketing doesn’t work for your business

 4. Seamless

 Seamless has created a strong meme culture over its brand.
-One good example is their campaign built around the 2014 Oscar nominations, called the #OscarNomNoms.
+One good example is their campaign built around the 2014 Oscar nominations, the #OscarNomNoms.

 seamless meme